Aeolun/graphql-subscriptions-continued/README.md

 - [Add your implementation...](https://github.com/apollographql/graphql-subscriptions/pull/new/master)

 You can also implement a `PubSub` of your own, by using the exported abstract class `PubSubEngine` from this package.
 By using `extends PubSubEngine` you use the default `asyncIterator` method implementation; by using `implements PubSubEngine` you must implement your own `AsyncIterator`.

-#### SubscriptionManager **@deprecated**

-`SubscriptionManager` is the previous alternative for using `graphql-js` subscriptions directly, and it's now deprecated.

-If you are looking for its API docs, refer to [a previous commit of the repository](https://github.com/apollographql/graphql-subscriptions/blob/5eaee92cd50060b3f3637f00c53960f51a07d0b2/README.md)